OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 What StackBlitz have created, and are building their business on, are containers that run in a web browser.
 Yes, that right, this is impressive feat is now feasible with the fantastic modern browsers.
 And what's more, they run really fast too.

-WebContainers containers provide a complete linux-style OS with a kernel and minimal `bash` command line environment.
+WebContainers provide a complete linux-style OS with a kernel and minimal `bash` command line environment.
 This is accessed via terminal window in the StackBlitz web app.
 In order to provide developer tooling and a web server, you also get `nodejs` and a custom `npm` clone design for speed and security.
 I hear that more POSIX conformance is being considered too.

 In addition, for more complex web development needs, `vitejs` is included.
 While ESM modules could be used explicitly with modern browsers, vite adds useful module import features such as node_modules module resolution and import of css files.